melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 ![Screenshot of programme cohorts tab.](/assets/images/programme-cohorts.png 'Mavis shows the number of children within each programme cohort.')

-Once the file has finished importing, there may be some import issues which you need to review before doing anything else.
+Once the file has finished uploading, there may be some import issues which you need to review before doing anything else.

 ## Resolving issues when uploading files